Political history

-Political history is the narrative and survey of political events, ideas, movements, organs of government, voters, parties and leaders.
+Political history is the narrative and survey of political events, ideas, movements, organizations of governments, voters, parties, and leaders.
 It is closely related to other fields of history, including diplomatic history, constitutional history, social history, people's history, and public history.
 Political history studies the organization and operation of power in large societies.

 From approximately the 1960s onwards, the rise of competing subdisciplines, particularly social history and cultural history, led to a decline in the prominence of "traditional" political history, which tended to focus on the activities of political elites.
 In the two decades from 1975 to 1995, the proportion of professors of history in American universities identifying with social history rose from 31% to 41%, and the proportion of political historians fell from 40% to 30%.

 Political world history

 The political history of the world examines the history of politics and government on a global scale, including international relations.